-Now you might be in the habit of simplifying your shapes right away, but don't do that here.
-Press the letter X to make your foreground color chip white.
+Now press the letter X to make your foreground color chip white.
 And then get the horizontal type tool.
 In the tool options, click to open the font picker and choose a font.
-I'm using a font called Kingthings printing kit regular.
+I'm going to use a font called Kingthings printing kit regular.
 It's a free font that you can download from font squirrel.com.
 Then set the size to 48 points and the alignment to center.

-On the document, move your mouse over the gray circle and you'll see that your pointer turns into a T with a circle around it.
+On the document, move your mouse over the gray circle and you'll see that your mouse pointer turns into a T with a circle around it.
 That's not quite what we want.
-That would fill the circle with the text box and that's not the effect we need right now.
-So slowly move your mouse down to the bottom edge of the gray circle and you'll see your cursor changed from a T with the circle around it to a T with a wavy line through it.
-That's the cursor we want.
-Click once now.
-At this point, type the word or words that you wish to use with your mask.
-I'm going to create a scrapbook page about my dog Bilbo, so I'm going to use the words Bilbo Baggins in all caps.
-But don't click the checkmark once you're done typing.
-As you can see now that you've typed your word, it's upside down.
+That would fill the circle with the text box and that isn't the effect we need right now.
+So slowly move your mouse down to the bottom edge of the gray circle and at some point you're going to see your cursor change from a T with a circle around it to a T with a wavy line through it.
+That's the cursor we want, click once now.

+Now type the word or words that you wish to use with this mask.
+I'm going to create a page about my dog Bilbo.
+So I'm going to use the words Bilbo Baggins in all caps, but you can use whatever you like, but don't click the checkmark when you're done typing.
+As you can see, now that you've typed your word, it's upside down.
 That's not very readable.
-So with the type layer still active, press and hold the control key in windows or the command key on a Mac and make sure your mouse is over the type layer so that you get a white cursor just like it looks now.
-That's what we want.
-So with the control or command key still pressed, click and drag the type inside of the circle and then you can let, let go of the mouse.
-But keep the control and command key held down.
-And you could also rotate the type at this point and place it how you want within the circle.
-This is about where I want it.
-So once you're done, click the checkmark to commit.
+So with the type layer still active, press and hold the control key in windows or the command key on a Mac and make sure you place your mouse exactly over the type layer and you're going to get a white cursor with a double sided arrow.
+And that's what we want.
+So with the control key or the command key still pressed, click and drag the type inside of the circle.
+Now at this point you can also rotate the words around the circle to place it where you would like.
+I'm going to place mine in the lower right portion of the circle.
+So go like this with the control key or the command key still pressed.
+You can do this and that's about how I want it.
+And then once you're done, you can click the checkmark to commit.

 Now in the layers panel, click and drag the gray circle layer to the trash.
-And then in the layers panel, make sure the type layer is the active layer, then press control T in windows or command T on a Mac to get the transform options.
+Then in the layers panel, make sure that your type layer is the active layer, then press control T in windows or command T on a Mac to get the transform options.
 And then while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle to make the type layer slightly larger.
-I want my type to be as close to the edge of the mask circle as possible.
+I want the type to be as close to the edge of the circular part of the mask as possible.
+So let me do that now.
 And then once you're done, click the checkmark to commit.